How Trump's three years of job gains compares to Obama's - KTVZ

 But you don’t have to go back far to find three years of better job growth.
 Just to back to the previous three years under Barack Obama.

-During Trump’s first 35 months in office, the US economy has gained 6.69 million jobs.
-But during a comparable 35-month period at the end of Obama’s tenure, employers added 7.96 million jobs, or 19%, more than what has been added since Trump took office.
+During Trump’s first 36 months in office, the US economy has gained 6.6 million jobs.
+But during a comparable 36-month period at the end of Obama’s tenure, employers added 8.1 million jobs, or 23% more than what has been added since Trump took office.

-On Friday, the Labor Department will report January job growth, concluding the first three years of the Trump administration.
-Economists surveyed by Reuters forecast that employers added 160,000 in January, which would be a bit better than the 145,000 jobs added in December.
+On Friday, the Labor Department reported that employers added a fairly robust 225,000 jobs in January.
+But it also made some revisions to past data, which lowered many previous job growth estimates.
+While some of the revisions go all the way back to the last century, most of the changes to data took place during 2018 and 2019.
+So the revisions reduced the gains during Obama’s final three years by 47,000 jobs, but it reduced the gains during Trump’s tenure by a total of 354,000 jobs.

-The job record under Trump is far better than the job record during Obama’s first 35 months in office, when the economy lost 1.2 million jobs.
+The job record under Trump is far better than the job record during Obama’s first 35 months in office, when the economy lost 805,000 jobs.
 But Obama took office in the midst of the worst financial crisis since the Great Depression.
-In the final job reading before Obama took office, the economy lost 783,000 jobs in that month alone.
+In the final job reading before Obama took office, the economy lost 784,000 jobs in that month alone.
 And it continued to lose jobs throughout the rest of 2009 as Obama’s economic policies went into effect.

 By comparison, Trump took office with the labor market in relatively good shape, with unemployment at 4.7%, and a string of 76 straight months of job gains.
 The labor market has clearly continued to improve.
-Unemployment of 3.5% is at a 50-year low now.
+Unemployment of 3.6% in January is nearly at a 50-year low now.
 But it is a continuation of an improving job market, not the turnaround that occurred in the early years of the Obama administration.

 And Trump’s job record is not unique.
-A gain of more than 6.7 million jobs during a 35-month period has been common during the 80 years that the Labor Department has counted jobs.
-There are hundreds of overlapping 35-month periods of better growth on record.
+A gain of more than 6.6 million jobs during a 35-month period has been common during the 80 years that the Labor Department has counted jobs.
+There are hundreds of overlapping 36-month periods of better growth on record.

-Note: — This story was updated from its original version to reflect the data from the January 2020 jobs report